DUID Defense Law Firm Colorado

 DUID or DUI-D, is just like DUI, except with drugs instead of alcohol.
 It is

 serious penalties in Colorado (including jail) and life changing, permanent consequences.

 A DUID can revoke or suspend your

-driver's license and priviledges, making it difficult for you to carry on day to day activities.
+driver's license and privileges, making it difficult for you to carry on day to day activities.

-It is also a public conviction record that empoyers can search with background
+It is also a public conviction record that employers can search with background

 searches, preventing advancement in your career.
 You must obtain hire

 The Evans Firm retains these distinctions for criminal defense representation:

 BBB, a 10/10

 • Experienced in Court with 90+ jury trials and thousands of cases